Minimize Your Life in 30 Days

 Let’s get started!

-1. No Spend Month.
+Day 1 – No Spend Month.
 Now that the gluttony of Christmas has passed, here is your chance to really do something different to make a change.
-Make January a no spend month.
+Make January a no spend month. (or any month you’re in)

 For this one month, you can spend money on your groceries and transportation but that’s it!
 This is a good way to find out what you are spending on “extras” in one month.
 A lot of times it’s those “extras” that are killing your budget.